-135. Terms of the instruments should refer to associated arrangements (such as covenants) only when they make clear what those arrangements are, either by a description of the terms of the arrangement that affect the terms of the instrument or by using a hyperlink to the text of the arrangement, or simply by attaching the terms of the arrangement.
+139. Terms of the instruments should refer to associated arrangements (such as covenants) only when they make clear what those arrangements are, either by a description of the terms of the arrangement that affect the terms of the instrument or by using a hyperlink to the text of the arrangement, or simply by attaching the terms of the arrangement.
 In any case, it is desirable to exclude any reference to associated arrangements that affect the prudential terms of the instruments.
-In this regard, it is now stressed in addition that Article 79a of the CRR explicitly stipulates that 'the assessment of the substantial features of an instrument shall take into account all arrangements related to the instruments, even where those are not explicitly set out in the terms and conditions of the instruments themselves, for the purpose of determining that the combined economic effects of such arrangements are compliant with the objective of the relevant provisions.'
+In this regard, it is now stressed in addition that Article 79a of the CRR explicitly stipulates that 'the assessment of the substantial features of an instrument shall take into account all arrangements related to the instruments, even where those are not explicitly set out in the terms and conditions of the instruments are compliant with the objective of the relevant provisions.'